 4. Break for Pastries at the City’s Oldest Bakery

 Although pastries are easy to find in Graz, it’s worth the effort to visit Hofbäckerei Edegger-Tax, a bakery with a recorded history that dates back to 1569.
-Its building is ornate and historic, but these aren’t the primary reasons to climb a small hill to nosh at Hofbäckerei Edegger-Tax.
+Its building is ornate and historic, but the building isn’t the primary reason to climb a small hill to nosh at Hofbäckerei Edegger-Tax.

 That reason is the bakery’s wonderful pastries.